Part Two: The Traditions

 The monastery accepts no payment for teachings or meals.
 Everything is offered: by local Thai community, Western supporters, anonymous donors.
 The ancient reciprocal relationship between monastics and laypeople functions in twenty-first century California exactly as it did in fifth century BCE India.9

-Abhayagiri demonstrates that these practices can function even without traditional Buddhist culture supporting them.
-American laypeople learn to offer dana.
-Western monastics learn to receive without preference.
+Abhayagiri demonstrates that these somatic practices can function even without traditional Buddhist culture supporting them.
+American laypeople learn to offer dana, their nervous systems softened through the practice of generosity.
+Western monastics learn to receive without preference, their autonomic systems learning trust through the daily ritual.
 The bowl is held out.
 Food falls into it.
-The teaching continues.
+The healing teaching continues.

 Korean Temple Food Goes Global